Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

-What is the SaaS Magic Number?
+- Why Use the SaaS Magic Number?

 So what is your SaaS magic number?
 The SaaS magic number is a way to evaluate whether or not you should continue to invest in customer acquisition, or take your foot off the gas.

 Why Use the SaaS Magic Number?